armanniu/sta/README.md

         }

         override fun isNeedNotifyWhenAppear(itemView: View?, viewType: Int, position: Int): Boolean {
-        	//If itemView status changed,return true,then, StaLayout will use this adapter to bind data to the itemView.Otherwise return false,and the itemView stays the same shape. return false
+        	//If itemView status changed,return true,then, StaLayout will use this adapter to bind data to the itemView.
+          	//Otherwise return false,and the itemView stays the same shape. return false
         }
     }